einschmidt/hassio-addons/caddy-2/DOCS.md

 ### Overview

-This add-on uses a single binary file to launch Caddy, which makes it highly customizable.
+This app uses a single binary file to launch Caddy, which makes it highly customizable.
 You can run a custom build of Caddy with any version and plugins you need, providing maximum flexibility for advanced users.

 ### Custom Caddy Binaries